 Jason Fleeger, technical operations manager for radiology, said five new pieces of equipment have been acquired to help deliver a better patient experience.
 They are shortening patient wait times and offering more thorough and high-tech scans.

-Two of those pieces of equipment—the interventional radiology bi-plane and the Spect/CT—are brand new to Butterworth and the children’s hospital.
+Two of those pieces of equipment—the interventional radiology bi-plane and the Spect/CT—are brand new to Butterworth and the Helen DeVos Children’s hospital.

 Spectrum purchased the bi-plane to support a growing neurosciences program at Butterworth Hospital.